 I glanced down at the ring around my makeshift finger.

-I had not minded death, but there was something to be said for living.
+I had not minded death, I thought, but there was something to be said for living.

-It was a routine inspection, the sheriff explained, when he came to check the cabin grounds.
+It was a routine inspection, the sheriff explained.
 ‘We got some reports about unregulated fires.
 People fussin’ about the environment and all that.’
 He sounded utterly unconcerned; conspiratorial, even.

 ‘We’ve been living out here for months,’ the stranger said.
 ‘It’s bullshit.’